rorywalsh/csoundPluginOpcodes/docs/README.md

 <p style="font-size:50px;text-align: center;color:hsl(204, 90%, 45%)"><b>Csound plugin opcodes</b></p>

-This repoistory is a collection of various different opcodes that are bundled with [Cabbage](http://cabbageaudio.com).
+This repository hosts a collection of, relatively untested, opcodes for the Csound audio framework.

-If you wish to try them out you with vanilla Csound you can do so by downloading the current release.
+If you wish to try them out you with your installed version of Csound you can do so by downloading the current release for your platforms through the link below.

 <br>